 - Signal.
 Use appropriate hand signals to indicate that you're turning left

 - No phones or devices.
 Don't use a mobile phone or earphones

 - Helmet.
 Consider wearing a helmet

 - Cycle training.
-There is free, or subsidised cycle training, including commuter
+Find out more about free or subsidised cycle training, including commuter

-skills, for adults and children in most London boroughs
+skills, offered to adults and children in most London boroughs